Settling in Edinburgh

 Council tax support

 Council Tax is an annual fee the council charges people who live in the council area.
 It goes towards services like rubbish collection and libraries.
 The rules have been changed for people from Ukraine who are seeking refuge in Edinburgh.
-If you lived in the Ukraine on 31 December 2021 and left after 24 February, you will not have to pay council tax.
+If you lived in the Ukraine on 31 December 2021 and left after 24 February 2022, you will not have to pay council tax if you live with a host or in temporary accommodation such as a hotel.

 Council's Advice Shop